SimMiche/ClimIndRec/README_ClimIndRec.txt

     - <name_reconstruction>_uncertainties_final_model.csv: A single value giving uncertainties for the final reconstruction.
     - <name_reconstruction>_ShapiroWilk_pvalues_residuals_final_model.csv: A single value giving the p-value of a Shapiro-Wilk normality test on the residuals of the final reconstruction.
     - <name_reconstruction>_nb_records_final_model.csv: A single value giving the number of proxy records used for the final reconstruction.
+    - <name_reconstruction>_RE_scores.csv: A Rx1 array that contains Reduction of Errors validation scores for the individual reconstruction (see Macias-Fauri et al. 2011 for reduction of error definition).